-7 of the best vineyard tours in Kent
+Vineyards in Kent: 7 of the best wine tasting tours

 With the same growing conditions as those in the Champagne region of France, Kent is at the heart of the UK’s wine-growing industry